Hildibrand Manderville: Reception

 Hildibrand has received generally positive reception, identified as a fan favorite by Destructoid and Kotaku, with Final Fantasy XIV director noting that despite being popular in Japan, he was particularly so in the United States and Europe.
 Commenting on his absence in the Shadowbringers expansion, Screen Rant writer John Tibbetts speculated that he was kept out because the developers were worried about him "overstay[ing] his welcome," feeling that a longer gap between appearances would help make him fresh for both fans and writers.
 Inside Games writer Kosuke Yamaguchi discussed how they appreciated that Hildibrand is able to make people laugh through more than just his own self, but also through his interactions with other characters, such as making more serious characters seem like a joke or causing those around him to make strange faces.

 Comic Book Resources writer Gina discussed how Hildibrand's quests are a good way to take a break from the more serious story of Final Fantasy XIV.
 The Gamer writer Andrea Shearon was similarly appreciative of Hildibrand's quests, saying that they represent the best part of the Final Fantasy series.
-She felt that the camera work, animation, and sound effects gave it a Looney Tunes feel, while Hildigard's "takes the spirit of all of your favorite absurdities [in Final Fantasy] and embraces them."
+She felt that the camera work, animation, and sound effects gave the quests a Looney Tunes feel, while Hildibrand "takes the spirit of all of your favorite absurdities [in Final Fantasy] and embraces them."
 Inverse writer Hayes Madsen expressed a desire to see a hypothetical Final Fantasy XVII have more "goofs and gags," arguing that Hildibrand's quests fit this idea well.
 They felt that one of the best strengths of Hildibrand and his quests are how it utilizes the "stilted, janky animations" of Final Fantasy XIV for comedic effect, citing scenes they compare to Looney Tunes and Tom and Jerry.
 They felt that this absurd humor helped make Hildibrand a fan-favorite character.